Radiofrequency Ablation (RFA)

 What to expect

 Preparation: You will go home shortly after the treatment.
 Discuss any medications you are taking, including herbal supplements, with your CiC physician.
-Discuss this before the procedure with your CiC physicians, and also tell them about any medications you are taking, including herbal supplements.
 You may be advised to stop taking aspirin, NSAIDs, or blood thinners for several days before the procedure.
 If you are pregnant, be sure to inform your doctors so that they can use X-ray procedures that will minimize radiation exposure to the baby.
 You may be advised not to eat for several hours before the procedure, and you should plan to have someone available to drive you home afterwards.

 During: After application of a local anesthetic, your CiC physicians will make a tiny incision and insert a thin needle electrode.
 The needle is then guided into place near the tumor using X-ray fluoroscopy, ultrasound, or some other type of visualization.
 Finally, the electrode is activated to generate a highly focused heat, which is used to destroy the cancer cells.